LaserTagMods/JBOX/README.md

 Then activates a default interval spaced broadcast of a tag of choice.
 The tag of choice will need to be selected otherwise motion sensor is broadcasted.
 This is good for use as a respawn station that requires no button or trigger mechanism to activate.
-The default delay is two seconds but can be modified by another setting option in the application.
+The default delay is five seconds but can be modified by another setting option in the application.
 Another use is a proximity detector or mine.

 Tag Activated IR Emitter Mode:
 ------------------------------